rvtraveller/bootstrap_layout_builder/README.md

 FEATURES
 --------
  * Add bootstrap row with columns from 1 to 12 to layout builder section.
- * Allow you to customize the row and columns classes so you can totally control in responsive and add any other needed classes.
+ * Allow you to customize the row and columns classes so you can control the responsive and add any other needed classes.

 RECOMMENDED MODULES
 -------------------